kimfucious/techsarcana/README.md

 # Techsarcana

-This is a static website built with Hugo.
+This is a static website built with [Hugo](https://gohugo.io/), using the [Hermit](https://github.com/Track3/hermit) theme slightly modified.

 It's main purpose is to explain complex programming-centric, technical topics hopefully better than I have seen them explained before.